Slow, shared days: enjoying an oxtail potjie around the fire pit

 · 1 bouquet garni

-· 6 large carrots, 2chopped coarsely and 4 diced finely
+· 6 large carrots, 2 roughly chopped and 4 finely diced

 · 20 button mushrooms, quartered